You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 ## Hashicorps Move to BSL

-The story here is that the tooling under Hashicorp was deemed "*open-source*", much like Vagrant before Hashicorp was created as an entity.
-The users or user firms were able to openly commit to the source code of any of the Hashicorp tools like Terraform, Helm, Consul, etc. T
+The story here is that the tooling under Hashicorp was deemed "*open-source*," much like Vagrant before Hashicorp was created as an entity.
+The users or user firms were able to openly commit to the source code of any of the Hashicorp tools like Terraform, Helm, Consul, etc.

-he backlash occurred when they tried to shift over to a BSL license, which meant that their status was now more of a manufacturer than an open-source community.
+The backlash occurred when they tried to shift over to a BSL license, which meant that their status was now more of a manufacturer than an open-source community.
 It follows a similar pattern to the whole open-source -> enterprise edition firm.
 This incompatibility stems from the conversion of user innovation to a firm status, creating a contradiction of the general open-source ethos.

 I thought that Hashicorp was acting like an open-source organization that held these projects without the goal of profiting from them.
 But really, why is this open-source enterprise business model causing so much drama?